 I remain slightly wary given LG past form on energy ratings.
 I shall measure rather than just take on trust.

-2012/11/13: the TV arrived and after an abortive attempt to set up was fine.
+The TV arrived today and after an abortive attempt to set up was fine.
 Comes with an Eco 'Auto' mode by default.
 In 'Auto' mode I took the following approximate energy consumption values for our new combination of Lime plug to power everything off, TV, PACE cable TV box, and DVD player: